SkygearIO/guides/cloud-function/calling-skygear-api/python.md

 You can send push notifications to users from the cloud code using the `push_user` function in the `skygear.action` module.
-Below sample code use the notification payload for GCM, which is default for Skygear Android SDK.

 ```python
 from skygear.container import SkygearContainer